-Narcan Vending Machine Comes To One CTA Station, But Mother Of Overdose Victim Says More Are Needed
+Narcan Vending Machine Comes To CTA Station, But Mother Of Overdose Victim Says More Must Be Done

 CHICAGO — There’s a tree in Oak Park that Sheila Haennicke planted in memory of her son, who died of an overdose on the Blue Line two years ago.

 On weekends, the mother hugs her late son’s tree, which she says has sprouted to be as tall as he was.

 “I don’t care who’s watching,” she said.
 “My son did not want to die.”

 In her wallet is a prayer card for David Haennicke, who once studied to be paramedic, aspiring to help others escape the throes of addiction if he ever could himself.